-The Board believes that diversity in tenure creates a good mix of perspectives with longertenured directors bringing a deep understanding of the Company while new members bring a fresh perspective and expertise helpful to keeping abreast of a changing industry.
+The Board believes that diversity in tenure creates a good mix of perspectives with longer-tenured directors bringing a deep understanding of the Company while new members bring a fresh perspective and expertise helpful to keeping abreast of a changing industry.

-As of the date of this proxy statement, the Board consists of 13 directors whose tenure is shown in the graphic to the left.
-If all 11 directors standing for election at the annual meeting are elected, the average director tenure will decrease to 5.29 years, and the number of directors included in the "11 to 15 years" category will decrease to two.
+As of the date of this proxy statement, the Board consists of 12 directors whose tenure is shown in the graphic to the left.
 To facilitate board refreshment, we have term limits for directors as well as a mandatory retirement age policy.
 Our directors may not serve on the Board for more than 15 years, and we require our directors to retire on the day of the annual meeting of shareholders after turning age 72.
-Messrs.
-Westerlund and Wolf will have 15 years of Board service by the date of the annual meeting so they will not be standing for re-election in accordance with our term limit policy.

-Over the past five years, the Board has recommended six new directors and seven directors have left the Board.
+Over the past five years, the Board has recommended seven new directors and seven directors have left the Board.

-Additions Departures
+Add itions Departures

-2021 2020 2018 2022 2021 2020
+2022 2021 2020 2018 2022 2021 2020

-Bob Frenzel Netha Johnson Lynn Casey David Westerlund Ben Fowke Richard Davis
+Megan Burkhart Bob Frenzel Netha Johnson Lynn Casey David Westerlund★ Ben Fowke Richard Davis

-Patricia Kampling Tim Wolf★ David Owens∙ A. Patricia Sampson
+Patricia Kampling Tim Wolf David Owens∙ A. Patricia Sampson

-George Kehl James Sheppard◆
+George Kehl James Sheppard+

 Charles Pardee